Polymorphic Coverage Types: Implementation and Evaluation

-} \debugte{}{The results of using \name{} to verify that $\Code{gen\_term\_size}$ meets the above specification are shown in Table~\ref{tab:stlc}.
+The results of using \name{} to verify that $\Code{gen\_term\_size}$ meets the above specification are shown in Table~\ref{tab:stlc}.
 The table also reports the results for the most interesting auxiliary functions used by the function.
-The last column shows that \name{} is able to verify these functions within a reasonable time, ranging from $0.47$ to $149.39$ seconds.
-Although more complex functions (as indicated by the column labeled \#Branch) require more time to verify, total verification time is nonetheless reasonable: $198.43$ seconds in total.
-Taken together, these results highlight the compositionality of \name{}'s type-based approach: each of the $13$ auxiliary functions used by $\Code{gen\_term\_size}$ is individually type-checked against its signature; these signatures are then used to verify any procedures that call the function.}
+The last column shows that \name{} is able to verify these functions within a reasonable time, ranging from \cbnewadding{$0.01$ to $4.74$} seconds.
+Although more complex functions (as indicated by the column labeled \#Branch) require more time to verify, total verification time is nonetheless reasonable: \cbnewadding{less than $5$ seconds} in total.
+Taken together, these results highlight the compositionality of \name{}'s type-based approach: each of the $13$ auxiliary functions used by $\Code{gen\_term\_size}$ is individually type-checked against its signature; these signatures are then used to verify any procedures that call the function.

-\debugte{}{Interestingly, the function $\Code{type\_eq}$ has a longer average query time than all other functions, despite having fewer local variables and method predicates.
+Interestingly, the function $\Code{type\_eq}$ has a longer average query time than most of other functions, despite having fewer local variables and uninterpreted predicates.
 This function implements a deterministic equality test, returning $\Code{true}$ when two types are the same and $\Code{false}$ otherwise.
-Thus, the coverage type of this function degenerates into a singleton type for each of the branches, resulting in stricter queries to the SMT solver that take longer to find a valid witness.}
+Thus, the coverage type of this function degenerates into a singleton type for each of the branches, resulting in stricter queries to the SMT solver that take longer to find a valid witness.

-\debugte{}{\paragraph{Discussion} To handle the complexity of this benchmark, \name{} requires $14$ method predicates and $35$ axioms, the large majority of which correspond to helper definitions and lemmas from the original development.
+\paragraph{Discussion} To handle the complexity of this benchmark, \name{} requires $16$ uninterpreted predicates and $24$ axioms, the large majority of which correspond to helper definitions and lemmas from the original development.
 The predicates that encode typing and the bounds on the number of applications in a term ($\I{has\_ty}$ and $\I{max\_num\_app}$, resp.) come directly from the QuickCheck version, for example.
-The following axiom encodes the semantic relationship of these predicates} {
+The following axiom encodes the semantic relationship of these predicates

-} \debugte{}{and is analogous to the helper lemma $\Code{has\_ty\_max\_tau\_correct}$ in the Coq development.
-In addition, some predicates and axioms are independent of this particular case study: the typing context is implemented as a list of STLC types, and thus we were able to reuse generic predicates and axioms about polymorphic lists. }
+and is analogous to the helper lemma $\Code{has\_ty\_max\_tau\_correct}$ in the original Coq/Rocq development.
+In addition, some predicates and axioms are independent of this particular case study: the typing context is implemented as a list of STLC types, and thus we were able to reuse generic predicates and axioms about polymorphic lists.